Get your personal plan match in 2 minutes

 4. Review for billing errors

-Medical billing error rates are high — estimates range from 30-80% of bills containing errors.
+Medical billing error rates are high — KFF research on medical debt consistently documents billing inaccuracies as a major driver of unexpected costs.
 Request an itemized bill and review every line.
 Common errors include duplicate charges, upcoding, and charges for services not received.

 5. Consider a patient advocate